JamesNewton/git-ref/README.md

 <TT>git status</TT> to verify the new file shows "<TT>both modified</TT>"
 (meaning it was changed in both branches) and then use <TT>git add
 <I>filename</I></TT> to mark the new version to be committed.
 Finish by using
 <TT>git commit</TT> to complete the merge.
-The message git autogenerates
+The message git auto-generates
-will show what branches were merged and which files had conficts.
+will show what branches were merged and which files had conflicts.
 <P>
-After a merge, all the commits in the merged branches will show in the log in cronological order.
+After a merge, all the commits in the merged branches will show in the log in chronological order.
 As a result, the diff between commitID's may not show only the changes made by the parent commit.
 Use:<BR>
 <B><TT>git show <I>commitID</I> </TT></B><BR>
 to display the changes from that ID's parent.
 <P>